phillvancejr/Cpp-Go-Zig-Odin/battle/README.md

 Odin surprisingly was also the slowest to comile
 ## Janet
 Pretty simple and I didn't run into any issues with the lack of static typing for this very simple example.
 The compiled version runs pretty fast: this example runs about as fast as the go version.
 The compile time was very surprising, only Go beat it!
+## Nim
+Nim's version turns out to be the shortest version.
+Nim has tuple expressions and so returning `(warrior1,warrior2)` from if expressions was pretty cool
 ### compile times
 ranked according to cached times
 <table>